quartzjer/JCOR/README.md

 # JSCN - JSON Constrained Notation

+# TODO

+* move to a subset definition
+* add a tag for a dictionary and another for whitespace
+* both followed by a variable array
+* data is always first item

 ## Scope

 A subset of CBOR that perfectly mirrors any JSON string into a highly condensed notation for constrained nodes and networks.